isc-projects/bind9/doc/dnssec-guide/troubleshooting.rst

 polls the zone every five minutes to see if the zone correctly validates, at which point the NTA automatically expires.
-Both the default lifetime and the polling interval may be configured via ``named.conf``, and the lifetime can be overridden on a per-zone basis using the ``-lifetime duration`` parameter to ``rndc nta``.
+Both the default lifetime and the polling interval may be configured via :iscman:`named.conf`, and the lifetime can be overridden on a per-zone basis using the ``-lifetime duration`` parameter to ``rndc nta``.
 Both timer values have a permitted maximum value of one week.